Last Updated on

 PWAs vs Native Apps

-A lot of people debate PWAs vs native mobile apps, as if store owners should choose one or the other.
+A lot of people debate PWAs vs native mobile apps, as if ecommerce business owners should choose one or the other.

 There are pros and cons to each.
-Native apps provide a better user experience, push notifications on all devices, more extensive use of device features and the ability to get into the app stores.
-While PWAs are more convenient, as they don’t need to be downloaded, and offer benefits on a larger scale as they serve all your mobile web visitors.
+Native mobile apps provide better user interaction on mobile, push notifications on all devices, more extensive use of device features and the ability to get into the app stores.

-Realistically, however, they’re not rivals.
+However, PWAs and native apps do not have to be rivals.
 There’s no need to choose only one.
 PWAs and native apps work synergistically with each other, and ensure you cover all the bases to provide the ultimate mobile user experience, no matter the preference of the user or the path they took to reach you.

 The Ideal Combination: PWA + Mobile App